Introduction to Programming Systems

 | ||Demonstration lessons:

 - Development of C programs in MS Windows and Linux.
 Getting started.
-Editing of programs.
+Editing programs.
 Program structure.
 Help.
 Tools for debugging.

 - Simple programs in C, processing of command line parameters.
 Standard I/O.

-- Working with arrays, matrixes and files.
+- Working with arrays and files.

-- Creation of modules, processing dynamically allocated data structures.
+- Pointers, processing dynamically allocated data structures.

 - Schildt, H.: Teach Yourself C, McGraw-Hill Companies, 2001